A consensus statement on AED cabinets

 Cabinets for public access defibrillators

 Other measures clearly advertised alongside the cabinet will also discourage criminal interference.
-Such a notice might include the information that the defibrillator is vital lifesaving equipment and that to remove it may cost someone's life - and that might be a friend or relative.
+Such a notice might include the information that the defibrillator is vital lifesaving equipment and that removing it may cost someone's life - and that might be a friend or relative.
 It can be stated very clearly that the devices are all individually recognisable and traceable and have no other use or inherent value.

 The Circuit

-The Circuit is a national network that links public access defibrillators to ambulance service control centres so that their whereabouts are known.
-It is important that everyone who owns an AED intended for public use registers their device with their local ambulance service as this enables ambulance call-takers to direct people to the nearest defibrillator.
-There are other advantages as The Circuit will send out regular reminds about the upkeep and maintenance of the defibrillator.
-Further information is available at https://www.thecircuit.uk
+The Circuit is the national defibrillator network that maps the location of public access defibrillators and provides this data to ambulance service control centres so that their whereabouts are known in an emergency.
+It is essential that everyone who owns a defibrillator intended for public use registers their device on The Circuit, as this enables ambulance call handlers to direct people to the nearest defibrillator.
+There are other advantages, such as The Circuit sending out regular reminders about the upkeep and maintenance of the defibrillator.

 Recommendation